orlambda/dreamloop/SOUNDS.md

 ## Requesting a sound
-Add a sound in the REQUESTS section, indented within its category Include any information such as length, materials, or anything that describes what's happening E.g.:
+Add a sound in the REQUESTS section, indented within its category Check added and in progress in case it is already planned Include any information such as length, materials, or anything that describes what's happening E.g.:
 - motion